'All eyes' on New York: Reopening tests city torn by crises

 Months of social distancing, mask-wearing, hand-washing, shock and fear have made New Yorkers better prepared to keep the coronavirus under control, health experts said.

-Some retailers, meanwhile, boarded up stores after demonstrations were marred by a few nights of smash-and-grab thefts in Manhattan and some other areas last week.

-Saks Fifth Avenue girded its windows with plywood, chain-link fence and razor wire.
-Macy’s says it’s “taking things day by day” concerning when to start curbside service at its iconic flagship store, which was broken into a week ago.

-An 8 a.m.-to-5-p.m. curfew was lifted Sunday, a day earlier than initially planned.
+Last week, demonstrations over Floyd's death were marked by a few nights of smash-and-grab thefts in the city.
+But the 8 p.m. curfew was lifted Sunday, a day earlier than planned.

-After all the loss and sacrifice, Monday’s milestone comes when public attention is focused on the protests, demands for police reform and anger over officers’ conduct toward demonstrators.

-Mayor Bill de Blasio, a Democrat, vowed Sunday to speed discipline for problem officers and shift some money from policing to social services.
-But he also emphasized Monday's reopening as “a moment that every New Yorker should celebrate.”

 Of course, New York City has had to prove itself before — after its population decline and fiscal crisis in the 1970s, after its 1980s-’90s crime peak, after 9/11.

-“You can’t keep us down,” says Carlo Scissura, president of the New York Building Congress, a construction-industry group.
+“You can’t keep us down,” said Carlo Scissura, president of the New York Building Congress, a construction industry group.
 “We may go down a little bit, but we go right back up.”

 Associated Press Medical Writer Carla K. Johnson contributed from Washington state.